By François Ross

 The Traditionals: Microstrategy, IBM, Oracle, SAP, Information Builders

 The Departmentals: Microsoft PowerBI, Tableau, Qlik, SiSense, Looker

 I also separated my perspective in five separate areas that have become predominant with modern BI:

 1.Time to value: The Departmentals have focused on a “land and expand” deployment strategy, attracting the business users with self-service data connectivity, exploration and visualization capabilities.
 Departmentals empower users with “do it yourself” with minimum IT support, all in a very short time.
 This can be challenging especially in highly regulated organizations and exposes risks from a data accuracy, scalability, and governance standpoints.
 However, “Bi-modal BI” (see bimodal BI explained ) is slowly being adopted by even large organizations, which will help with adopting the Departmentals at a larger scale.

-On the other end, the Traditionals caught up and now also offers similar visualization and self-service capabilities, built upon the Traditionals’ foundational elements – enterprise metadata, governance, and security.
+On the other end, the Traditionals in enterprise business intelligence caught up and now also offers similar visualization and self-service capabilities, built upon the Traditionals’ foundational elements – enterprise metadata, governance, and security.
 This topology could present longer implementations and time to value, especially if implemented from the ground up, but will also ensure a much more scalable and reliable platform (analogy: building a house versus buying a pre-fab).